Tomato Bacon Jam is a sweet, smokey, and wonderfully tangy sauce that is just phenomal.

 - Use a good quality balsamic vinegar.
 Because this is a simple recipe with few ingredients, make sure you utilizing the best you can get.

 - I use red onion for this recipe because of the color.
-You can use any variety you like.
+However, you can use any variety you like.

 Is this recipe gluten-free?
 Dairy-free?